idavydov/godon-tutorial/README.md

 [Selectome](https://selectome.unil.ch/cgi-bin/methods.cgi) the
 threshold is set to 0.93.

-Second, mask the selenocysteine-encoding codons, as they are not supported by majority of codon models.
+Second, in certain species one of the stop codons could encode selenocystein (a non-standard amino acid).
+As selenocystein is not supported by majority of codon models, you need to mask this codon.
 Finally, make sure to create a high-quality phylogenetic tree.
-E.g., using software such are [PhyML](http://www.atgc-montpellier.fr/phyml/) or [RAxML](https://cme.h-its.org/exelixis/web/software/raxml/index.html), or software based on Bayesian approach.
+E.g., using software such are [PhyML](http://www.atgc-montpellier.fr/phyml/) or [RAxML](https://cme.h-its.org/exelixis/web/software/raxml/index.html), or a software package based on Bayesian approach.
 If branch support values are low, consider removing some sequences or trying multiple topologies, and choosing the most conservative estimates of positive selection.

-Also, it is important to keep in mind that branch-length estimates provided by software such as PhyML is expressed in the number of nucleotide substitutions per unit of pseudotime.
+It is important to keep in mind that branch-length estimates provided by software such as PhyML is expressed in the number of nucleotide substitutions per unit of pseudotime.
 In codon models the branch lengths are describing the number of codon substitutions.
 So it is important to allow Godon or other codon model software to estimate branch lengths.

 ## The simplest model